Communications specialist jobs in Ellicott City, MD - 458 jobs

 Communications specialist job in Washington, DC

-We are seeking a Sr. Communications Associate to join our Communications department.
-The ideal candidate is passionate about civil and human rights and will have extensive experience writing and editing print and digital media content for advocacy communication campaigns and issues that drive The Leadership Conference's mission.
+The Leadership Conference is seeking a Sr. Communications Associate to join our Communications Department.
+Reporting to the VP, Communications, the ideal candidate is passionate about civil and human rights and will have extensive experience writing and editing print and digital media content for advocacy communication campaigns and issues that drive The Leadership Conference's mission.

 Serve as the primary point of contact for email inquiries from journalists, stakeholders, and the public.